Actions speak loudest

 Politics has a habit of taking otherwise worthwhile terms and rendering them somewhere between ironic and meaningless.
-In recent years, "grassroots", "mutual obligation" and "working families" have all morphed beyond their usefulness.
-And an early contender for most repurposed term of 2013 is "outreach".

 It once meant providing services to populations who have traditionally struggled to access those services, whether through improved delivery or through education and awareness.
 But now, after being put through the political spin cycle, it has come to mean trying to persuade a portion of the electorate that's just not that into you that maybe they should give you another try.